-Uniforms have for the most part been the mainstay of private schools but public schools are increasingly also adopting dress codes.
-The advantages of uniformity are that all students are on equal footing and there is less competition, pressure or other distractions from academics and higher levels of discipline in the school.
-Conversely, adopting dress codes represses individual expression through attire and may be uncomfortable.
+Uniforms have for the most part been the mainstay of private schools, but public schools are increasingly also adopting dress codes in some form or another.
+The advantages of uniformity are that all students are on equal footing and there is less pressure on physical appearance.
+Some believe a uniform dress code also increases productivity in the classroom.
+Conversely, adopting dress codes represses individual expression through attire and may be uncomfortable for some.

 According to the Public School Review, school administrators and parents believe that adopting a uniform dress code creates a more conducive learning environment because students are not distracted by the way they or others look and can focus on academics.
 Allowing students to attend school wearing their home clothes may lead to diverted focus because of preoccupation with fashion, trends, competition or socioeconomic status.

 Uniforms introduce order and a professional tone into the school to maintain health, safety and propriety within school grounds.
-Adopting a dress code keeps students from wearing clothing with violent or profane messages printed on them and restricts provocative or even bulky clothing in which deviant students can conceal weapons.
+Adopting a dress code keeps students from wearing clothing with violent or profane messages printed on them and restricts provocative or even bulky clothing in which students can conceal weapons.
 Wearing uniforms can also foster a sense of student unity, pride and identification with the school, which also helps in maintaining discipline.

 However, the major disadvantage with adopting high school dress codes is that it keeps students from being able to express their individuality through their attire.
 Clothes are an expression of a person’s style and tastes and teenagers are particularly drawn towards establishing their individual identities.

 Uniforms are not comfortable for all students and there is a potential for discomfort that can disrupt the student’s focus.
-There is also the issue of costs, since parents have to purchase two sets of clothes for home and school use and that may, in some cases, be too expensive, especially for parents with low socioeconomic status.
+There is also the issue of costs, since parents often have to purchase multiple sets of clothes for home and school use and that may, in some cases, be too expensive for parents with low socioeconomic status or multiple children.